divyanshf/skribbl/README.md

-This repository is no longer maintainer.
+This repository is no longer maintained.
 I have worked on a more scalable approach to this as "Doodle".

 - Doodle Client - https://github.com/Experimentf/doodle-client